2022 is shaping up to be one of the most exciting years for gamers yet! Keep reading to discover the three most anticipated games arriving this year.

 And there’s more to come.
 Here are some of the most anticipated games still yet to release later this year.

 In Anticipated Games The God of War franchise established itself early on as the ultimate macho-man fantasy, homegoing the sword and sorcery genre that conquered the world in the 80s and 90s.
 Conan the Barbarian, Heavy Metal, the Hercules and Xenia TV shows—the list of influences is well-known.

 And then in 2018, the franchise reinvented itself.
 It grew up, much as its main character did.
 While it didn’t shed the gratuitous violence and power fantasy elements of its origins, it was a more restrained, serious-minded Anticipated Games.

 Its follow-up, God of War Ragnarök, promises to continue that narrative on the Playstation 4 and Playstation 5, and we’re itching to see where this saga takes Kratos and his boy next.

 For the Anticipated Games Here’s our token indie title on the list.

-If you were around at the turn of the millennium, you may remember a little game called Jet Set Radio.
-Due to mismanagement from Sega, it didn’t find much success in its own time, but it’s gone on to become a cult classic thanks to its colorful world, memorable cast of characters, and one of the best video game soundtracks of all time.
+If you were around at the turn of the millennium, you may remember a little Anticipated Games called Jet Set Radio.
+Due to mismanagement from Sega, it didn’t find much success in its own time, but it’s gone on to become a cult classic thanks to its colorful world, memorable cast of characters, and one of the best video Anticipated Games soundtracks of all time.